larisagroza/MagentoConnectorBundle/README.md

  - Magento from CE 1.6 to 1.9 and EE 1.11 to 1.14
  - MongoDB (optional)

+If you want to manage configurable products, you'll **must add [magento-improve-api](https://github.com/jreinke/magento-improve-api)** in your Magento installation.

 # Installation instructions

 Please make sure that your version of PHP has support for SOAP and XML (natively coming with PHP for Debian based distributions).